When Religion Becomes Evil

 image

-The trouble is, even for those who believe every word of the New Testament, ever jot and tittle of every verse, every comma and capital letter and space where none appeared in original Greek, even for those, this conglomeration of texts, imaginations, and cutesy Hallmark artists, is a lie.
-It is not true.
+The trouble is, even for those who believe every word of the New Testament, every jot and tittle of every verse, every comma and capital letter and space (even where none appeared in original Greek), even for those people, this conglomeration of texts, imaginations, and cutesy Hallmark artists, is not true- it’s not the way it was.
 The one thing we can absolutely, positively, 100% KNOW about the birth of Jesus is that none of it looked like anything like any of the above!
 Here’s what we DO know- literally, from the gospel of Luke, chapter 2, about the place Jesus’ birth:

 There is no stable, cave, barn or other outside shelter mentioned- only a manger and that could be anywhere: under a tent, in a courtyard, under an overhanging roof, in a grove of trees, or in a stable.
 Shepherds will show up in a few verses, in response to the sound of angelic singing.
 And, in the gospel of Matthew, some magi (or wise men or astrologers or scholars, depending on your translation, will follow a star and find Jesus in a house.
 A house, really.
 That’s all it says and it doesn’t say when.
 (Later in the chapter, there will be evidence that the wise magi astrologizing scholars visited when Jesus was about two years old.)